Esri/workflowmanager-samples/Scripts/Create Workforce Assignment/README.md

     8. **objectIds** - This is an output parameter populated with the Object IDs of the newly created assignments.
 Advanced usage only

-Note: To run the geoprocessing tool, you must sign in to your organizational portal to be able to access feature services in Workforce project.
+Note: To run the geoprocessing tool, you must sign in to your organizational portal to be able to access feature services in the Workforce project.

 See Also:
 ---------